AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 As expected, the start of one range is one more than the end of the previous range.
 For example, ASCII ends with code point `U+007F` (127), while the next range starts with `U+007F + 1 = U+0080 = 128`.

-We use this lookup table to figure out which range a code point falls under; then, we encode it with one, two, three, or four bytes according to the specified byte schemes.
+We use this lookup table to figure out which range a code point falls under; then, we encode it with one, two, three, or four bytes according to the table above.
 For example, the Euro symbol `€` has a code point of `U+20AC` in Unicode, which falls in the range `U+0800–U+FFFF`.
 This means that its encoding would look like this:

 ```
 1110xxxx 10xxxxxx 10xxxxxx